easytocloud/cloudX/README.md

 ## Local Windows setup

-Getting this setup to work with a local Windows system, requires a few tweaks compared with the setup for Unix based systems described above.
+Getting this setup to work with a local Windows system, requires a few tweaks compared to the setup for Unix based systems described above.

 The proxy script needs to be rewritten as a powershell script that needs to be allowed/trusted to run.
 Use the cloudx-proxy.ps1 script in the Windows folder for that.